 If your basis is reduced to zero (but not below zero) through the use of the standard mileage rate, and you continue to use your car for business, no adjustment (reduction) to the standard mileage rate is necessary.
-Use the full standard mileage rate (58.5 cents (0.585) per mile from January 1-June 30 and 62.5 cents (0.625) per mile from July 1-December 31 for 2022) for business miles driven.
+Use the full standard mileage rate (65.5 cents (\$0.655) per mile from January 1-December 31 for 2023) for business miles driven.